 The Chicago Pre-College Science and Engineering Program (ChiS&E) was developed in January, 2008.
-ChiSE takes its inspiration and will benefit from the programs developed and implemented by the Detroit Area Pre-College Engineering Program (DAPCEP) established in 1976 to provide out-of-school and in-school activities to students in grades K – 12 in the Detroit Public Schools.
-ChiS&E incorporates many of the successful elements of the K-3 pre-engineering program of DAPCEP and weaves an information/communication technology component throughout it.
+Chi&SE takes its inspiration and benefits from the programs developed and implemented by the Detroit Area Pre-College Engineering Program (DAPCEP) established in 1976 to provide out-of-school and in-school activities to students in grades K – 12 in the Detroit Public Schools.
+ChiS&E incorporates many of the successful elements of the pre-engineering program of DAPCEP and weaves a pre-algebraic component throughout the early elementary grades.
 DAPCEP’s founder and executive director, Kenneth Hill, also founded and established ChiS&E as a nonprofit organization, developed a partnership with CPS, and connected with local foundations, corporations, universities, museums, and other nonprofit organizations.

 Kenneth Hill, originally from Chicago, Illinois resided in Detroit for over 40 years.
 He returned to Chicago in 2006.
 He is a graduate of Howard University with a Bachelor of Science in Civil Engineering and Wayne State University with a Master of Arts in Mathematics Education.

 Hill worked at MichCon and taught in the Detroit Public School System prior to moving to the Republic of Zambia in Central Africa where he taught calculus and physics to African high school students.
 Upon his return to Detroit, he developed a nationally renowned program known as DAPCEP (Detroit Area Pre-College Engineering Program).

 Mr. Hill is proud of the fact that 70% of students graduate from college in the fields of math and science.